Jaclenga/Jaclenga/README.md

-👋 Hi, I’m Jack Lenga
+# 👋 Hi, I’m Jack

+I am...
-- I’m interested in UX, technical writing, and cybersecurity.
-I’m currently learning Python and JavaScript, and I’m looking to collaborate on documentation and Python projects
+- interested in anything UX, technical writing, or cybersecurity
+- currently learning Python and network engineering
+- obsessed with bands like Rammstein and Alice in Chains
+- writing about my daily life at https://jaclenga.github.io/

+**Disclaimer:** The views on this website are of my own and not necessarily of my employer

 <!---
 Jaclenga/Jaclenga is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.